Haji biryani: History

-The business was started on 1939 by a cook Haji Mohammad Hossain.
-After Haji Mohammad Hossain died in 1992, his son, Haji Mohammad Golam Hossain took over and continued the family business without making any changes in style and tradition.
-By the passage of time, Haji Mohammad Golam would become tired of running the family business and finally hand over the business to his son, Haji Mohammad Shahed.
-The dish bears resemblance to the Yemeni Haneeth.
+The business was started in 1939 by a cook, Haji Mohammad Hossain.
+After Haji Mohammad Hossain died in 1992, his son, Haji Mohammad Golam Hossain, took over and continued the family business without making any changes in style or tradition.
+Over time, Haji Mohammad Golam became tired of running the family business and finally handed over the business to his son, Haji Mohammad Shahed.
+The dish bears resemblance to the Yemeni haneeth.

 Location

 The Haji biryani has three branches.
 One is in Old Dhaka which is the main branch, one is in Motijheel, Another branch is said to be planned in Jamuna Future Park.
 In Old Dhaka, it is located at 70 Kazi Alauddin Road, Nazira Bazar.

 Recipe

 The recipe includes highly seasoned rice, chevon, mustard oil, garlic, onion, black pepper, saffron, clove, cardamom, cinnamon, salt, lemon, doi (yogurt), peanuts, cream, raisin and small amount of cheese (either cow or buffalo).
 The recipe has been handed over the founder of the restaurant to his next generation.
 Haji Mohammad Shahed claimed that, "I have never changed anything, not even the amount of salt".